ThePerfectComputer/nimulatorPPC/README.md

 per second if compiled with lots of nice optimizations(on apple silicon at least):

+# Running and Getting Started

+## Setting Your Config
 if you want to run the loopback example, you'll need to change the contents of ``config.json`` to the following: